boherna/BOTableViewControllerHelper/README.md

 Requirements
 ============

 BOTableViewControllerHelper works on any iOS version, non-ARC projects.
+It depends on the following Apple frameworks:

+Foundation.framework
+UIKit.framework
+CoreGraphics.framework
+QuartzCore.framework

 Usage
 =====